mcibique/express-security/README.md

 ### Running the cluster

-Application can run as a [cluster of node applications](https://nodejs.org/api/cluster.html).
+The application can run as a [cluster of node applications](https://nodejs.org/api/cluster.html).
 Use `"useCluster"` option in `server/config/config.json`:
 * "auto": no cluster in dev mode, all possible cores in prod mode.
 * true: all possible cores in all modes.
-* any number: spawn given number of instances.
+* any number: spawn a given number of instances.
 * anything else: no cluster in any mode.

 ### Configuring application
 You can change `server/config/config.json` file directly.
 If you are in development mode and you don't want to commit your config changes, then create `config.dev.json` next to the original JSON file and store your overrides there.
-Both config are deeply merged together, `config.dev.json` takes precedence.
+Both configs are deeply merged together, `config.dev.json` takes precedence.

 ### Running tests
 * run `yarn run test:unit` to run unit tests only